Teacher of the Year

 What does the State Teacher of the Year do?

-- Identify and take on at least one statewide initiative and carry out
+- Identify and take on at least one statewide and author publications to support it.

 - Network with teacher preparation programs across the state.